bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.0.9 =
+The bug with Related Posts Plugin Widget is fixed.
+We updated all functionality for wordpress 4.0.1.

 = V1.0.8 =
 Security Exploit was fixed.
 Ability to show posts thumbnails.